CrescentFlower-Inc/MicroCurrency/README.md

 To run the bot, you just need to run `poetry run bot`.

 If you would like to create money for a currency, use `poetry run create_money`.

+# WOULD YOU LIKE TO CONTRIBUTE?

+We are always accepting pull requests and we will listen to suggestions.
+If you have a question, suggestion or issue, please make a github issue or go to our support discord server.